 your Raspberry Pi, this is IMHO a decent solution.
 With the NUT driver (similar

-to the closed-source vendor software), if the USB devices do disconnect, you
+to the closed-source vendor software), if your USB network devices do disconnect, you

 can still hold down the SmartUPS power button, which signals

 upsmon to shut